mbaumer/us_hep_funding/docs/_states/AL.md

 [AL-01](#AL-01)  [AL-02](#AL-02)  [AL-03](#AL-03)  [AL-04](#AL-04)  [AL-05](#AL-05)  [AL-06](#AL-06)  [AL-07](#AL-07)

 # AL -- Sen. Richard Shelby (R) and  Sen. Luther Strange (R)
+## Committees
+Richard Shelby is the #1 Republican on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

+Richard Shelby is the #3 Republican on the Senate Committee on Appropriations

+Richard Shelby is the #4 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

+Luther Strange is the #12 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```
 In the past 5 years, this state has received: